 There are some markers but without numbers indicating the torso length so you might have to try a few times to get to the right length.
 I wonder why they do not print in the numbers, this would help, in particular, if two or more people use the same pack.

 The adjustment range is 4 inches (10.2 cm).
 I find this useful also if several family members use the same pack, and the same is if the pack is for a growing teenager, so it will grow with the user.

 The suspension system is very advanced, designed with weight saving in mind but nothing is minimalist here.
 They call it the Aerolon system.
 You have an ultra-lightweight 7 mm diameter hollow aluminum frame along the perimeter of the pack, and in the lower section, it is directed to the lumbar zone where it transfers the weight.
 In this critical lumbar area, you have a nice padding.

 This is a great design with enough padding and with a great support which reduces the stress on shoulders.
 It is shown below.
 Something similar you can see in yet another series by Gregory, the Zulu packs, see this great Zulu 30 pack with a massive lumbar padding.

 So the frame gives the shape and rigidity to the pack, but the pack still remains flexible.
 There is no standard back panel there, it is not needed.

 Above the lumbar zone is what they call Matrix Ventilation System, a foam matrix panel covered by a very breathable suspended mesh.
 There is space between this panel and the pack, you can pass your hand through it.
-So this is all designed for an excellent airflow and ventilation, and again with weight saving in mind.
+So this is all designed for excellent airflow and ventilation, and again with weight saving in mind.

 A similar matrix cutout structure is in the foam used on the shoulder straps’ padding.
-Here again, you have mesh and a great ventilation.
+Here again, you have mesh and great ventilation.
 The hydration hose webbing loops are on the shoulder straps, as well as the rails for the adjustable sternum strap.